orionrobots/orionrobots.github.io/_posts/2022-10-30-freecad-topo-naming-issue.md

 ---
+date: '2022-10-30'
+description: A problem with FreeCAD topological renaming
+layout: post
+tags:
+- robotics
+- electronics
+- freecad
 title: FreeCAD topological renaming issues
-description: "A problem with FreeCAD topological renaming"
-layout: post
-tags: [robotics, electronics, freecad]
 ---
 Arg, in FreeCAD I split 2 edges in a sketch and hit what I assume is a topological renaming nightmare.
 Happened 3 or 4 times this week.
 My workflow has been sheet to master sketches, to shapebinders in bodies, to pads.